pauliusbaulius/lil_ripper/README.md

 # lil ripper

 A multiprocess-python program for subreddit archiving purposes.
+It will try to extract all media links from subreddit posts and download them.
+It uses [pushshift](https://pushshift.io/) to generate `json` links containing Reddit post data. **Generating links will take a while, to not spam pushshift with API calls.** Be patient.

+## Features

+:clown_face:Does not download already downloaded files if same directory is given.

-Lil ripper will try to extract all media links from subreddit posts and download them.
-Duplicate files will be ignored.
-Lil ripper uses [pushshift](https://pushshift.io/) to generate .json links containing media links.
-Downloading is then distributed between multiple processes.
-Downloading also introduces a delay between 1 and 5 seconds for normal links and additional delay for gfycat links, to not get your ip blacklisted from the site. *Happens almost instantly if you are not using good headers and spamming them with requests.
+:ghost:Downloading is distributed between multiple processes.

+:alien: Downloading introduces a delay between 1 and 5 seconds for normal links and additional delay for `gfycat` links, to not get your `ip` blacklisted. *Happens almost instantly if you are not using good headers and spamming them with requests.
 Be gentle.*
-Generating json files from pushshift will take some time, because lil ripper sleeps between requests to make 1 request per second.

-:sunglasses: Works on GNU/Linux systems only, I assume, since I haven't tested it on other operating systems that I don't have. :sunglasses:
+:sunglasses: Only tested on GNU/Linux systems.